lgs-code/2d-geometry/README.md

 ## Contribution

-Feel free to contribute by adding new features or color formats :)
+Feel free to contribute by adding new features or shapes :)